The next cohort begins in May.

 Purpose of Program

 The purpose of the Concordia doctorate program is to practice informed inquiry, engage in scholarly pursuits, and prepare transformative leaders to create, engage in, and effectively manage a variety of professional partnerships.
 Designed to rigorously prepare candidates to become transformational leaders, the Concordia doctoral program offers an intensive curriculum taught by a faculty of highly regarded scholars from diverse universities and businesses.
-Courses are seven and a half weeks in length, and are limited to 15 candidates to ensure quality.
+Courses are eight (8) weeks in length, and are limited to 15 candidates to ensure quality.
 Candidates can complete the program on campus or online.

 The Doctorate of Education (Ed.D.) currently has five specialization options: